aonkeeper4/werver/README.md

   - more attribute macros oooohhh
 - make errors in macros more descriptive
   - figure out and use proper spanned errors
+- add all the cool stuff to my cargo.toml
+  - like descriptions and docs and repo link n stuff
+    - ohhhh fuc k. i have to write docs for everything :catresort:
 - publish to crates.io!! (once ive got at least most of this)